onetapbeyond/gen_metrics/bench/README.md

 Combined with what we learned in the previous benchmark test we can now make the following generalization:

-> A high rate of calls (synchronous or asynchronous) per second is likely to have significant impact on the runtime performance of an application being monitored by GenMetrics.
+> A high rate of calls (synchronous or asynchronous) per second is likely to have negative impact on the runtime performance of an application being monitored by GenMetrics.
 A low or moderate rate of calls (synchronous or asynchronous) per second is likely to have little or zero impact on the runtime performance of an application being monitored by GenMetrics.

 On our hardware, the a high rate of calls (67k calls/s) was sufficiently high to see significant runtime impact.
 While a low rate of calls (1k calls/s) was so low that zero runtime impact was observed regardless of whether we were monitoring synchronous or asynchronous calls.